 City - The employee's city.

-Post Code - The employee's pay code.
+Post Code - The employee's post code.

 Enter the leave balances and settings for your employees.
 While these are optional for the import to work successfully, if your employees do have opening balances it's a good idea to enter all of these details.
 You can enter these into PayHero manually if preferred.

 Next Holiday Anniversary - The employee's next leave anniversary.
 Formatting needs to be DD/MM/YYYY.
+If left blank this will default to the next anniversary of their employment start date.

 Holiday Earnings - The employee's gross earnings to date since their last holiday anniversary.
 This figure is required to calculate the employee's Holiday Pay.

 Holiday Pay Percent - The employee's holiday pay percentage.
 Must be a whole number, without symbols or decimals e.g. 8 if the employee Holiday Pay Rate is 8%.
+If left blank this will default to 8%.

 Holiday Paid In Advance - The dollar amount of holiday pay that has been paid on an as-you-go basis.
 Do not include a dollar sign.